Education: PK-4 MAT with Certification

 |*SPED 523||Programming for At-Risk Infant/Preschool Child||3|

 |*EDUC 470G||Curriculum and Instruction: Science||

 |*Courses leading to certification.|

 Candidates may also seek dual certification in Special Education PK-8 with the M.A.T. in PK-4 Education.
-The following additional coursework will be required for dual certification instead of EDUC 508 and EDUC 510:
+The following coursework will be required for dual certification instead of EDUC 508 and EDUC 510:

 |SPED 500||Special Education Law and Service Delivery||3|

 The Pennsylvania Department of Education requires that certain criteria be met prior to acceptance into certification or degree programs.
 Program requirements discussed in this section are subject to change based on guidelines established by the Pennsylvania Department of Education.